 Prudential Financial wants to make sure its position near the top of the life insurance summit is set in stone.
 Prudential, known for its Rock of Gibraltar logo, is one of the top US life insurers and also one of the largest life insurance companies worldwide.
 The firm is perhaps best known for its individual life insurance, though it also sells group life and disability insurance, as well as annuities.
 Prudential also offers investment products and services, including asset management services, mutual funds, and retirement planning.
 In Asia, the company operates through its Gibraltar Life Insurance unit.
-Prudential has more than $1.1 trillion in assets under management.
+Prudential has some $1.2 trillion in assets under management.

 Sales and Marketing

-Prudential distributes its insurance and annuity products through independent brokers and agencies as well as through Allstate and Prudential's own force of some 2,600 internal agents.
+Prudential distributes its insurance and annuity products through independent brokers and agencies as well as through Allstate and Prudential's own force of internal agents.
 The company's investment products are marketed through an in-house sales force, while its retirement products are primarily sold through third-party financial advisors, benefit consultants, and brokers.

 Gibraltar Life distributes its products through affinity groups, banks, and from an in-house fleet of Life Planners who target affluent customers and small businesses.

 In the US market, Prudential seeks to provide wealth protection products to individual and group customers.
 It is expanding both its US insurance and its US retirement and investment management divisions through increased distribution and marketing efforts, as well as through occasional acquisitions.
 In 2015, the group's mutual fund business Prudential Investment launched the Prudential Core Bond Fund, a fixed-income platform investing in such assets as US government securities, mortgage-related securities, and corporate debt.